RocketLeagueMapmaking/RL-docs/docs/guide/kismet/04_tagame.md

 ## UDK

 Nodes from the TAGame folder were added to UDK by Psyonix.
 Visit the [Matinee](../udk/17_matinee) and [Particle System](../udk/11_details.html#particle-systems) pages if you want to learn more about these topics.
 For all other nodes you can head to the official [Unreal Kismet Reference Home Page](https://docs.unrealengine.com/udk/Three/KismetReference.html#Unreal%20Kismet%20Reference), or view per category:

 - [Actions](https://docs.unrealengine.com/udk/Three/KismetReference.html#Actions)
 - [Conditions](https://docs.unrealengine.com/udk/Three/KismetReference.html#Conditions)
 - [Variables](https://docs.unrealengine.com/udk/Three/KismetReference.html#Variables)
 - [Events](https://docs.unrealengine.com/udk/Three/KismetReference.html#Events)

 :::warning UDK Documentation: Special Cases

 - All events that mention `mobile` do not work since Rocket League is not on mobile (yet?)
-- All nodes beginning with an Unreal Command starting with `set ` or `setnopec ` are disabled by Psyonix.
-This also breaks the node `Modify Property`
+- More nodes, such as `Modify Property`, are also disabled
 - HUD events will not work because the Render Event node is disabled.
-For rendering images and animations you should use [Flash and Scaleform]()
+For rendering images and animations you should use Flash and Scaleform
 :::

 ## TAGame